alexcu2718/fdf/README.md

 use fdf::cstr;
 let who_is_that_pointer_over_there:*const u8=unsafe{cstr!("i'm too cheeky aren't i")};
-//automatically  create an inline null-terminated stack allocated buffer of length LOCAL_PATH_MAX(4096)
+//automatically  create an inline null-terminated stack allocated buffer of length LOCAL_PATH_MAX
-//this is actually default to 4096
+//this is actually default to 4096, but is an environment variable that can be played with at compile time.
 //but setting eg `export LOCAL_PATH_MAX=13000 && cargo b -r -q `
 //will recompile  with LOCAL_PATH_MAX as 13000.